 Cifra

-The original Casa de los Nombres was constructed on the shifting sands of the Ritoque Dunes.
-Designed and built over the course of two years, it was intended to serve as an exhibition space and place of congregation for 400 people to celebrate the 40th anniversary of Open City.
+We concluded our visit with an ephemeral architectural intervention: a method of study that seemed appropriate and in keeping with the ethos of Ciudad Abierta, which is open to and opened through newness, discovery and imagination as well as the material, spatial and ephemeral conditions of site.
+Entitled Cifra, the intervention took place in the remnants of what had been the Casa de los Nombres in Ciudad Abierta (Open City), which was constructed on the shifting sands of the Ritoque Dunes.
+Designed and built over the course of two years, the original building was intended to serve as an exhibition space and place of congregation for 400 people to celebrate the 40th anniversary of Open City.
 Following the event of the anniversary, however, the building was abandoned as the movement of the dunes ran counter to the anticipated sand movement vectors.
 The building’s foundational grid of twenty-nine concrete pillars, originally 20m high, are now buried by the ongoing movement of the Ritoque sands.
 These pillars served as the architectural foundation for ‘Cifra’.

 Through ‘Cifra’ we construct a transient memorial figure for the Casa de los Nombres while using the experience of working on-site as a method of studying Open City, its principles and practices.
 True to Open City’s ethos, our architectural-scale construction was instigated through the poetic word.
 The following line of poetry, randomly selected from Amereida, founding text of Open City, initiated the work: A causa del gran circulo.